 36.4213541,-116.8552173, map

-This is one of the most popular hikes in Death Valley.
+Golden Canyon Trail is one of the most popular hikes in Death Valley.
 The 3-mile roundtrip hike takes you through large canyons to the Red Cathedral at the end.

-13. Wildrose CHarcoal Kilns
+13. Wildrose Charcoal Kilns

-Ten beehive-shaped kilns stand 25 feet high giving you a glimpse into history.
+Ten beehive-shaped kilns stand 25 feet high, giving you a glimpse into history.
 Completed in 1877, these kilns were used by silver miners.
 We saw similar kilns in Nevada during our road trip through the state.

 More: Nevada Road Trip – Best Places to Visit in Nevada